locomotivapro/tinyerp_ruby/README.md

 ## Usage

-In first place you need an account in TinyERP
+In first place you need an account in TinyERP.
+This gem iis just a wrapper to make calls to TinyERP api (v2) using a ruby hash and parsing the response as a ruby hash object.

+    # Start creating a connection with you api key
+    # by default it will be started in production env but you can
+    # provide another env in connection initialization
+    connection = tinyerpRuby::Connection.new 'yourawesomeapikey'

+    # Then we create a service object
+    poster = TinyerpRuby::Service.new connection

+    # With service object created we just need to call the api methods
+    # and pass a hash according api description
+    params = {....}
+    return_params = poster.pesquisar_vendedores_service(params)

 ## Testing